 This recipe starts off with a couple bottles of dry red wine.
 Use your favorite.
 I am not a big red wine drinker normally so I am not always on the up and up on what brands are good so I just ask the expert at my local wine store for something that would be nice.
 Because you are not drinking this wine straight up you can go with a cheaper brand of wine than something you would drink straight from the bottle.

 To your wine you are going to add some light corn syrup and honey for sweetness.
 I like the mix of the two but if you avoid corn syrup in your diet you can replace the corn syrup with honey for a total of 1 cup honey.
 If you are OK with corn syrup, but don’t have any honey, you can go with 1 cup of corn syrup.

 Then you add the spices and orange.
 Remove the zest of an orange with a vegetable peeler.
-The zest is just the outer orange part of the skin, make sure you don’t include the pith – the white part of the skin as that will add bitterness to your mulled wine.
 Then add a cinnamon stick, some whole cloves and ground nutmeg and allspice.